Bachelor of Arts in Journalism and Mass Communication

 Learn more about the program, including courses, curriculum, and requirements here.

-Nonprofit Leadership and Philanthropy
+Certificate in Nonprofit Leadership and Philanthropy

 The Certificate in Nonprofit Leadership and Philanthropy provides students with the knowledge, skills, and mindset to participate effectively in the growing world of nonprofits.
 It gives students the tools to do good in the world, choosing a career in the nonprofit sector or by making a difference through volunteerism.